DevLUp-Inc/Website-Content/about.md

 Previously known as the UF Game Developer's Association (UF GDA), DevLUp is a non-profit student organization that works to bring game development to schools across Florida.

-### Join our discord!
+### Join our Discord!

-We have a main headquarters discord where all of our branches come together as one, for DevLUp-wide events.
+We have a main headquarters Discord where our branches come together as one for DevLUp-wide events.

 - Headquarters - DevLUp HQ: https://devlup.org/r/discord

-Additionally, we have servers for each of our larger branches!
-We recommend joining both HQ and your school specific server.
-A more complete list is available on our HQ server.
+We currently have branches at two Florida universities:

 - University of Florida - DevLUp UF: https://devlup.org/r/discord-uf

 - Florida State University - DevLUp FSU: https://devlup.org/r/discord-fsu

-- Florida Institute of Technology - DevLUp FIT: https://devlup.org/r/discord-fit

-Smaller branches are part of our HQ server and if you don't see your school listed, reach out to us and we'll work with you to start a branch!

 ### What do we offer?

 At DevLUp, we offer both DevLUp-wide and branch-specific events.
-Additionally, we have a custom discord bot that we are constantly working on.
+Additionally, we have a custom Discord bot that we are constantly working on.

 At DevLUp HQ (DevLUp-wide), we offer:

-- **Guest Speakers**: We aim to bring at least 2 guest speakers per semester to talk to the DevLUp community.
-Ask your burning questions about game dev to industry professionals!

 - **Dev Hour**: A daily event where everyone is invited to participate.
 Dev Hour is meant to be a place to work on your game dev project, school work, or simply chat with other developers from DevLUp's community.

 - **Showoff**: Want to showoff or talk about your work with other DevLUp members?
-Showoff your work using the discord bot!
+Showoff your work using the Discord bot!
 Your project will also appear on our website!

 - **Points**: A game developer community wouldn't be complete without a point system!
 Earn points as you participate in Dev Hour and Showoff!

-For branch-specific events, please join the corresponding branch discord for your school!
+For branch-specific events, please join the corresponding branch Discord for your school!

 ### Community